ChainAI-Org/full-stack-template/README.md

     *   Ensure all parts of the implemented `[Feature Name]` are well-integrated and function cohesively.

 Your primary development role for `[Feature Name]` concludes after this 'Review & Refactor' stage.
 You should move on to the next feature.

+## Running the Project

+- After All features are implmneted end-to-end, run `npm install` and `npm run dev` to start the development server.

 ### Database-Agnostic Queries